Wilderness Explorer last position

 Meals onboard the Wilderness Explorer are served buffet-style at set times.
 Soda, juice and lemonade are included in cruise price.
 The pastry chef guarantees guests will replenish calories quickly.

-Wilderness Explorer has a Spa area with sauna, massage room and a hot tub.
+Wilderness Explorer has a Spa area with sauna, massage room, fitness equipment and a hot tub.
 The ship also features a Lounge, Bar (Douglas fir) and Library.
 The Un-Cruise Explorer ship easily visits areas that larger ships cannot and offers adventure equipment including paddle boards, kayaks, inflatable skiffs, hydrophone and underwater camera (linked to yacht’s lounge and stateroom TVs).